dsun05/CS180/Notes/Discussion 1.md

 - If $\sqrt{k} \not\in \mathbb{Z}$ for integer $k$, then it's irrational.
 - Using similar contradiction logic, one can show that if $\sqrt{k} = a/b$, and $\sqrt{k} \not\in \mathbb{Z}$, then both $a$ and $b$ would share a common factor related to $k$, which violates the condition that $\gcd(a, b) = 1$.

-You are correct.
-The `aligned` environment is the standard, but let's try a different, more universally supported presentation for the derivation to ensure it renders correctly for you.

-Here is the corrected "Mathematical Induction" section with a focus on ensuring the inductive step's formatting is robust.

 ***

 ## 2.3.
 Mathematical Induction